mhuot/AKSLearningLab/orders-demo/README.md

 This folder contains the end-to-end AKS Orders Demo referenced in the [root README](../README.md).
 It hosts docs, infrastructure-as-code, services, Helm charts, and GitHub Actions workflows so streams can focus on iterating instead of bootstrapping.

+## Purpose
+Use this README as the day-to-day guide when you are working inside `orders-demo/`: it explains how the workspace is organized, which Make targets exist, how to run the services locally, and what each livestream session is building.
+Start here once you already know the big-picture story from the root README.

+## Documentation Boundaries
+- Use the [root README](../README.md) for platform-wide context: architecture, prerequisites, and the end-to-end “Running the Demo” walkthrough.
+- Use this file for workspace-level details—folder explanations, Make targets, local dev tips, session-by-session agendas, and implementation breadcrumbs that help contributors work inside `orders-demo/`.

 ## Repository Layout
 - `docs/`: Product requirements and design notes for `orders-api` and `orders-worker`.
 - `infra/`: Bicep entry point plus modules for AKS, Strimzi Kafka, Event Hubs, ACR, storage, identities, and future Azure Monitor resources.